google/security-research/pocs/cpus/reptar/minimized/README.md

 # Minimized Reptar Experiments

+**NOTE: this is a working copy of our analysis. if you wish to contribute please just open an issue to discuss your idea and then send us your changes in a pull request.**

 For a detailed explanation of the background for this bug please review [this slide deck](http://reptar.fun/).

 ## Experiments Summary